ELMERIKH/Darkshell/README.md

 DISCLAIMER :
 -------------------------------

 ME The author takes NO responsibility and/or liability for how you choose to use any of the tools/source code/any files provided.
-ME The author and anyone affiliated with will not be liable for any losses and/or damages in connection with use of WEBC2.
-By using WEBC2 or any files included, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
-Once again WEBC2 is for EDUCATION and/or RESEARCH purposes ONLY.
+ME The author and anyone affiliated with will not be liable for any losses and/or damages in connection with use of DarkShell.
+By using DarkShell or any files included, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+Once again DarkShell is for EDUCATION and/or RESEARCH purposes ONLY.